ZhikaiLi2022/Scaling-relations/README.md

 # Scaling relations
-This is a Scaling relations code of Asteroseismology with a smile in my face
+This is Scaling relations code of Asteroseismology with a smile in my face